norbert-mosinski/packlist/doc.md

+**TODO**
+- move it into corresponding place

 # Example React Project Architecture

 This is an example project to demonstrate the recommended architecture for middle to large-sized projects in React.
 While this architecture is based on Next.js, it can easily be adapted to pure React or React Native.
 The main differences will be explained.

+**Follow app/packlist/create/page.tsx for further comments which explain further this documentation**s

 ## Setup